davekilian/terracast/docs/architecture.md

 TODO this is probably the easiest part of the system, each of these is just a dense (pages fully utilized) B+ tree on disk, where the keys in the tree are row primary keys and the values are row IDs of rows in the row store.

+TODO it's probably worth pointing out at some point that it's possible for users to ask us to maintain a secondary index, and we do that as easily as creating a primary index.
+There's an opportunity to elide an entire row index if it's a single column we already indexed, but that's a micro-optimization we can look into later.

 ### Column Tables

 TODO this is an LSM tree where keys are unique column values that appear in the tree, and the values are row ID lists &mdash; can be in-page for just a few results or an external pointer to a dedicated roaring bitmap page if there's more than just a few.
 Each entry also stores an up-to-date entry count.
 For differential trees, you also need a way to specify a set of rows that were deleted from the system so they can't be found in older trees.
 This should be a separate, optional delete list which is again either a sparse list or a full roaring bitmap.

 ### Write-Ahead, Checkpoint and Merge

+TODO write-ahead commits to a row store page in memory; the transaction then gets blocked on the page's flush event.
+That flush comes either when the page is full, or after the first transaction has been waiting 'too long.'
+Timed flushes can lead to a single page being flushed multiple times, e.g. every time a timeout occurs or on the final flush once the page is full.
+We handle this by rewriting in place.
+We put the raw row value as the row entry in the store, and we put our own recovery information in the opaque entry.

+All on-disk row- and column-trees are LSM, and work via standard inorder checkpointing/merging algorithms.
+Mention that we assume we're checkpointing to local volatile SSD storage before we offload to object storage.
+As such, a reasonable merge policy is basically just "min completion rate with deadline."

 ### Garbage Collection

+TODO this is ... hard, as always.
+The simplest way to do this is naive mark and sweep: walk the live row index to build occupancy statistics (how many bytes of live data divided by how many bytes), pick which object-store objects we want to collect, do another index walk to identify rows that need to be rewritten with a new row ID

 ### Queries on Scalar Data

+TODO this is pretty standard LSM for transactional.
+For analytical, we'll discuss it below in the aggregate analysis section

 ### Range Breakdown and N-D Bounding Box Queries